greasycat/greasycat.github.io/source/_posts/System/archlinux-emoji-display-problem.md

 ---
-title: "Emoji Not Showing Properly on Archlinux.md"
+title: Emoji Not Showing Properly on Archlinux.md
+categories:
+  - System
-date: 2022-06-02T19:26:39-07:00
+date: 2022-06-03 02:26:39
 ---

 The issue persisted for a long time.

 Emojis in kconsole are displayed as blocks(cubes) even though the noto-font-emoji had been installed.
-Luckily I found a solution today <!--more-->
+I found a solution today

 [Original Solution](https://flammie.github.io/dotfiles/fontconfig.html)

-Basically, I inserted the following lines to `/etc/font/fonts.conf` inside the `<font-config>` tag
+Insert the following lines to `/etc/font/fonts.conf` inside the `<font-config>` tag

 ```xml
 <match target="font">